BjoernPetersen/ShutdownServer/README.md

 ## Configuration
 You can configure the port, token and shutdown time in a `config/.env` file.
-An example file can be found in `src/main/resources/config/.env.example`.
+An example file can be found [here](src/main/resources/config/.env.example).

 Key | Description
 ---- | ----